Henry Vaughan, Poet and Physician

 Memorial Event for Henry Vaughan in 2015

 Visiting Llansantffraed The Churchyard is always open.
 The Church is a Victorian architectural gem (click for photos of interior and some details).
-It is open to visitors from 11.00 am to 4.00 pm on the second Saturday, and the fourth Saturday and Sunday of the month during May to September.
-Click here for 2018 details.
+It is open to visitors on advertised Saturdays or Sundays during May to September.
+Click here in 2019 for details.
+Visitors are always welcome to church services at Llansantffraed.
+Click here for the current list of services times at churches within the Beacons Benefice.
 When the church is locked, some information on the church and Henry Vaughan can be found in the church porch.

 Henry Vaughan Visitor Area When the Church is open, visitors or the local community can learn about the life and works of Henry Vaughan in the visitor area at the back of the Church where there are three Information Boards about Henry Vaughan - (1) his life in the locality, and (2) the landscape and (3) the wildlife of the Beacons environment which inspired his poetry.